stactools-packages/drcog-lulc/README.md

   - [raster](https://github.com/stac-extensions/raster)
   - [scientific](https://github.com/stac-extensions/scientific)

-This repository will assist you in the generation of STAC files for Denver Regional Council of Goverments (DRCOG) Land Use/Land Cover (LULC) dataset.
+This repository will assist you in the generation of STAC files for 2018 Denver Regional Council of Goverments (DRCOG) high resolution Land Use Land Cover (LULC) dataset.

 ## Examples